odoo/owl/doc/v3/owl/reference/computed_values.md

 user.error(); // reactive Error | null
-user.refresh(); // re-run the fetcher even if nothing changed user.dispose(); // tear down (auto-called when the surrounding scope dies)
+user.refresh(); // re-run the fetcher even if nothing changed user.dispose(); // tear down (auto-called when the surrounding scope dies) user.currentPromise(); // promise that resolves once no run is in flight
 ```

 The `abortSignal` argument follows the same convention as